cardstack/cardstack-documentation/guides/card-sdk/schema.md

 You can learn more about field editors in the [`@cardstack/core-types`](https://github.com/cardstack/cardstack/tree/master/packages/core-types) source code.

+## Isolated and Embedded

+Cards can be displayed in one of two modes, `isolated` and `embedded`.
+Depending on where a Card is viewed from, different data may be fetched and displayed.
+Continue on to the [next Guide article](../templates) to learn more!

 ## `withRelated` and `defaultIncludes`

 Cards can have relationships to other Cards' data types.
-Continue on to the next section to learn more!
+For example, an `article` might beloing to an `author`, or multiple `authors`.
+To jump ahead and learn more, see [Relationships](../../deck/relationships).